rodrigograca31/blog/content/posts/how-to-stay-secure-as-a-developer/index.md

 ### Don't use Windows. 🤮 as simple as that

 Windows is another huge security hazard.
 Its vulnerability after vulnerability.
 They just had 3 huge patch Tuesdays in a row!
-113, 111, 123 vulnerabilities! 😱
+113, 111, and 123 vulnerabilities! 😱

 ### Frontend code isn't safe.

 If you think Webpack or any other bundler makes your code unreadable think again.
 I still see many junior devs not knowing that their environment variables and all their frontend code can be read as if it was never minified...
 Have a look at [this awesome script](https://github.com/timmc/unsourcemap)

+### Save passwords securely (DB)

+Don't use md5, sha1, etc, use bcrypt as of 2020.

 ### XSS, SQLi, CSRF, etc